Rittenhouse, mother fixated on social media treatment

 “I don’t want to be one of those people that lives with PTSD the rest of their life,” he said.

-Last week, a judge ordered ordered Rittenhouse to have no contact with known white supremacistsafter he was seen drinking in a bar in Mount Pleasant, Wisconsin, and posing for a photo with two men who made hand gestures used by white supremacists.
+Last week, a judge ordered Rittenhouse to have no contact with known white supremacists after he was seen drinking in a bar in Mount Pleasant, Wisconsin, and posing for a photo with two men who made hand gestures used by white supremacists.
 Prosecutors also alleged men at the tavern serenaded Rittenhouse with the anthem of the Proud Boys, a neo-fascist group.

 The legal drinking age in Wisconsin is 21 but Rittenhouse could legally drink alcohol because he was with his mother.